 Senior Reporter and Producer

-Ike Sriskandarajah is a senior reporter, producer, and fill-in host for Reveal.
+Ike Sriskandarajah was a senior reporter, producer, and fill-in host for Reveal.
 He has worked on projects that have won an Emmy, two medals from Investigative Reporters and Editors, and awards from Third Coast, the Education Writers Association, and the New York Associated Press Association.
 He was a narrative audio producer at The New York Times, making investigative episodes for "The Daily."
 Sriskandarajah is from Wisconsin and reports from New York City.

 Toxic burden